ColeTrammer/iros/docs/iris/design/overview.md

 However, imagine instead this scenario with a 16 core machine that is actively reading an entire 32 MiB file.
 When doing sufficently large amounts of IO, the effective operation cost be bounded by the speed of the disk itself.
-The read the 32 MiB file as quickly as possible, it is enough to ensure the disk's queue of read requests is always full.
+To read the 32 MiB file as quickly as possible, it is enough to ensure the disk's queue of read requests is always full.
 During this scenario, the separate processes will run on separate cores, communicating with each other through lock-less SPSC queues (think Linux io_uring).
 In this scenario, throughput is maximized, since the file system driver can submit multiple blocks to be read at once.

-Notice, this requires the underlying application use asynchronous IO itself, will allows it to drive more and more requests for data.
+Notice, this requires the underlying application uses asynchronous IO itself, will allows it to drive more and more requests for data.
 When using a synchronous IO, the kernel would have to specutively prefetch subsequent sectors to acheive a similar effect.